-Partisan aims to be inclusive and accessible to our community.
-This is an ideal that we’re still a long way from achieving — but it’s a core part of the project to be open about current access issues and the plans that we’re working on to remedy them.
-We want to be clear and accurate, because we believe this is the best way to provide opportunities for our diverse community to be involved in shaping Partisan.
+Partisan aims to be inclusive and fully accessible to our community.
+This is an ideal that we’re still a long way from achieving — but we are committed to transparency around our current access issues and the work we are doing to remedy them.
+We want to be clear and accurate because we believe this is the best way to provide opportunities for our diverse community to be involved in shaping Partisan.

-Partisan are in the early stages of transforming the Grade II listed former synagogue that’s home to our collective.
-However, due to the heritage restrictions and fundraising needs, this is a gradual process and in the meantime we are lacking basic facilities such as wheelchair access.
+We are in the early stages of transforming the Grade II listed former synagogue that’s home to our collective.
+Unfortunately, due to the heritage restrictions and fundraising needs, this is a gradual process and in the meantime we are lacking basic facilities such as wheelchair access.

 Below are the current accessibility arrangements:

-- Physical access is currently very limited for both floors; details and videos of doorways and staircases can be provided.
+Physical access is currently limited for both floors; details and videos of doorways and staircases can be provided.
 There are currently no wheelchair ramps or lifts.

-- None of the toilets are currently fully accessible.
+None of the toilets are currently fully accessible.
 All of them involve steps.
-All are gender-neutral and are located on both levels of the venue.
+All toilets are gender-neutral and are located on both levels of the venue.
 On the first floor, these are single contained stalls.
 In the basement, there are stalls and urinals.